CenterForSpatialResearch/hnyc-spatial-linkage/README.md

   - `fall_2019_analysis.md` describes the work done up to fall 2019
   - `/doc`: relevant documentation of the process
   - `/src`: source code for running elastic search on our data
+- `/disambiguation_1850` contains all work related to disambiguation of 1880 data
+  - `disambiguation_1850_v1.ipynb` runs disambiguation process on 1850 ES output
 - `/disambiguation_1880` contains all work related to disambiguation of 1880 data
   - `preprocess.ipynb`: preprocessing of data including generation of metaphones
   - `run_link_records.ipynb`: implemented fuzzy matching using pyspark